-A pattern in its most obvious form.
 Notice the “wide variety”, a fixed ingredient (batter) and a list of possible variables (meat, seafood, vegetables, fruit) that could influence the fritters you end up making.
+This looks like a pattern!
 A couple of famous implementations of this pattern could include:

 Benefits of using patterns

-As we said above, using patterns in cooking allows you to prepare great dishes without having to design them from scratch but keeping the flexibility in ingredient and technique choice.
-And here is why this is a big deal:
+If you think in patterns when cooking, you could in theory prepare great dishes without having to design them from scratch but keeping the flexibility in ingredient and technique choice.
+Here is why I think this is a big deal: